Student loan interest deduction

 - Books, supplies, and equipment

-You can usually claim this deduction if you meet all these requirements:
+You can usually claim the student loan tax deduction if you meet all these requirements:

 - Your filing status is any status except married filing separately.